docjyJ/nextcloud-podman-dev/README.md

 You can find a step-by-step tutorial on how to use this setup in the [Nextcloud Developer Portal](https://nextcloud.com/developer/).
 It will guide you through the setup and show you how to use it for app development: https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa?path=%2F1%20Setting%20up%20a%20development%20environment

-In detail explanation of the setup and its features and configuration options can be found in the [nextcloud-docker-dev documentation](https://juliushaertl.github.io/nextcloud-docker-dev/).
+In detail explanation of the setup and its features and configuration options can be found in the [nextcloud-podman-dev documentation](https://docjyj.github.io/nextcloud-podman-dev/).

 ## Quickstart